Materials Purchasing and Receiving Control and Policy

 Hotels and restaurants must purchase a wide variety of products, supplies, and services in the course of daily operations.
-There is a less concern about theft In small properties where the owner/manager is directly responsible for the purchasing.
+There is less concern about theft In small properties where the owner/manager is directly responsible for the purchasing.

-For a Large hotel or a restaurant chain where more people become involved in purchasing, there is a chances of theft.
-This is also a weak area for the hotel security because it is very difficult to monitor and catch the theft.
+For a Large hotel or a restaurant chain where more people become involved in purchasing, there is a chance of theft.
+This is also a weak area for hotel security because it is very difficult to monitor and catch the theft.
 This mainly because there will be a very good understanding between the purchasing officer and the suppliers.

 Theft can occur during the purchasing process in a number of ways like Kickbacks, Use of fictitious companies, processing thefts, credit memo problems, intentional delivery invoice errors, quality substitutions, and more.
 These problems can be prevented, by implementing effective purchasing and payment procedures in your hotel.